-- 2.1. \\Religious Education must be provided for all registered pupils in full time education except those withdrawn at their parents' request (or their own request if aged 18 or over) - 2.2.
-The law relating to Religious Education for pupils who are not yet in key stage 1 is different from that relating to subjects of the National Curriculum.
-As Religious Education must be taught to 'all registered pupils at the school', it includes pupils in reception classes, but not those in nursery classes or play groups. - 2.3.
-We note the right of parents/carers to withdraw their children from RE.
-Parents/carers do have the right to withdraw pupils from RE lessons, or any part of the RE curriculum. - 2.4.
-The school/academy must comply with any request from a parent/carer to withdraw their child and parents/carers are not required to give their reasons for wanting to do so.
+- 2.1 Religious Education must be provided for all registered pupils in full time education except those withdrawn at their parents/carers' request (or their own request if aged 18 or over). - 2.2 The law relating to Religious Education for pupils who are not yet in key stage 1 is different from that relating to subjects of the National Curriculum.
+As Religious Education must be taught to 'all registered pupils at the school', it includes pupils in reception classes, but not those in nursery classes or play groups. - 2.3 Children in early years will be taught Religious Education to promote their Early Learning Goals: - Personal, social and emotional development - Understanding the world - 2.4 We note the right of parents/carers to withdraw their children from RE.
+Parents/carers do have the right to withdraw pupils from RE lessons, or any part of the RE curriculum. - 2.5 The school/academy must comply with any request from a parent/carer to withdraw their child and parents/carers are not required to give their reasons for wanting to do so.
 However, in view of the importance placed on RE as a core subject in a church school, we would hope that all children admitted will participate fully in RE.
-If you wish to do this, please make an appointment with the RE subject leader in school. - 2.5.
-Our schools have a duty to supervise pupils withdrawn from RE, though not to provide additional teaching or to incur extra cost.
+If you wish to do this, please make an appointment with the RE subject leader in school. - 2.6 Our schools/academies have a duty to supervise pupils withdrawn from RE, though not to provide additional teaching or to incur extra cost.
 Where the pupil has been withdrawn, alternative arrangements will be made for RE of the kind the parents/carers want the pupil to receive.
 These arrangements will be made by the parents/carers.
 The school is not expected to make these arrangements.
-This RE could be provided at the school in question, or by another school in the locality.
+This RE could be provided at the school/academy in question, or by another school/academy in the locality.
 If neither approach is practicable, the pupil may receive external RE teaching as long as the withdrawal does not significantly impact on the child's attendance.